zamfofex/stories/readme.md

 A collection of *potentially mildly lewd*, yet *hopefully heartwarming* stories.

-This repository contains a [Now] [website] to hold the aforementioned style of stories, as well as anonymous feedback shared by readers, which are all stored in [MongoDB] [Atlas].
+This repository contains a [Vercel] [website] to hold the aforementioned style of stories, as well as anonymous feedback shared by readers, which are all stored in [MongoDB] [Atlas].

 license
 ---